 Preparing for a Hike – What to expect, what not to forget!

-Preparing for a hike can be tedious and feel a bit overwhelming, especially when it is your first time hitting the trail.
+Preparing can be tedious and feel a bit overwhelming, especially when it is your first time hitting the trail.
 We’ve been hiking for a few years now, and just last week I forgot a major article of clothing…socks!
-We have created a list of things to do in preparation.
+We have created a list of things to do when preparing for a hike.
 Feel free to comment with your own additions!

 Do Your Research